You are here

 The US Small Business Association was put in charge of several COVID-19 relief programs, including the Paycheck Protection Program (PPP) and the Economic Injury Disaster Loan (EIDL) emergency advance, which offer low-interest loans to small businesses to cover payroll, benefits, rent, mortgage, utilities, and other business expenses.

-- The current tranche of PPP funding is set to expire March 31 and President Biden signed a bill on 3/25/2021 extending the PPP application deadline to May 31, 2021.
-(And the bill also gives the SBA an extra 30 days beyond May 31 to process those applications.)
-If there are further extensions, come back here to check.
+- The current tranche of PPP funding was set to expire March 31, but President Biden signed a bill on 3/25/2021 extending the PPP application deadline to May 31, 2021.
+(The bill also gave the SBA an extra 30 days beyond May 31 to process those applications.)
+However, as of May 4, the program had run out of money and no new applications were being accepted.

 - The COVID omnibus relief act (HR 133) passed on December 21, 2020, includes new flexibilities, additional eligible expenses, a simplified application process for PPP loans as well as additional EIDL grants to businesses in low-income communities.
 To know what is included in HR 133, see ACP’s summary here.